 Finally, we come to those whose job is teaching.
 Popular as “Those who can do, those who can’t teach” may be with the anti-intellectual crowd, almost every scientist I know has been inspired by one or more teachers, and more of those have been grade- or high-school teachers than have been college professors.
 In my case, it was the late David “Doc” Powell, my high-school chemistry teacher.
 A tall Scot with ginger hair, he went way beyond the syllabus to expose us to the Schrödinger equation, quoted Shakespeare as he explained chemical principles, and memorably told us, “If you’re nay a socialist before you’re thirty, ye’ve nay heart, and if you’re nay a conservative after, ye’ve nay head.”
 A great deal of the better parts of me as both a scientist and a teacher come from the example and inspiration of a man who had a PhD in chemistry and had “descended” to teach pimple-faced and long- and greasy-haired (for such was the fashion then) English school boys.
 If you’ve reached the point in your PhD where you’ve decided teaching fires you up more than research, I’d urge you to consider following Doc Powell’s path rather than fighting to get a precious liberal-arts college professorship.
 You’ll find it easier to get a job and easier to get tenure, and you’ll have a larger effect on more students.

 About the Author:

-Andrew Murray is 2019 ASCB President.
-He is Herchel Smith Professor of Molecular Genetics, Howard Hughes Medical Institute Professor, and Director of the NSF/Simons Center for the Mathematical and Statistical Analysis of Biology at Harvard University.
+Andrew Murray is the 2019 ASCB President.
+He is the Herchel Smith Professor of Molecular Genetics, Howard Hughes Medical Institute Professor, and Director of the NSF/Simons Center for the Mathematical and Statistical Analysis of Biology at Harvard University.